pressmind/web-core-skeleton-basic/quickstart/config.md

 # Configuration options
-the whole pressmind sdk has one config file. by default the config format is json, but it's also possible to use a php array, or you can build you're own config adapter. during installation the config file will be created and preconfigured based on pressmind system.
+The entire pressmind sdk has one config file.
+By default, the config format is json, but it is also possible to use a php array or you can build your own config adapter.
+During installation, the config file will be created and preconfigured based on the pressmind system.

-## What can i configure in the config file?
+## What can I configure in the config file?
-the following properties can be configured at this moment:
+The following properties can be configured at that time:

 * server
 * database